urbanware-org/salomon-bsd/README.md

 In case the scripts will not run and return a "bad interpreter" error, simply run the included shebang adjustment script (without any arguments).
 This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.

-Due to the fact, that the script does not have a shebang it has to be explicitly executed using *Bash* as follows:
+Due to the fact, that the script itself does not have a shebang it has to be explicitly executed using *Bash* as follows:

 ```bash
 bash shebang.sh